College graduates can earn a 50% higher salary than those employees with only a high school diploma according to Forbes.

 For example, there are scholarships for people of color, men, women, and LGBTQ students.
 You can check with different organizations, banks, and companies.

 Remember to apply for scholarships at your preferred school.
 Even if you’re already in college, keep on applying for scholarships.
 With this, you can get funding for the housing, books, and other costs inside the university.

-3. Take AP Classes
+Take AP classes

 In some states, they offer college credit for lessons which are already taken during high school.
 These AP classes are taught in a higher standard and require studying using AP books.

 Sometimes, they give credit, especially in a public university.
 The credits can be transferred to state schools depending on where you are residing.
 With this, you can reduce the number of units or loads in your current semester and save money.

 Get a private student loan

 Some student applies for private student loans to survive in college.
 There are various student loans that offer lower interest rates versus federal student loans.